Powered by Fr. Abraham Mutholath Foundation NFP

 He did the same with the cup after the meal

 The blood of the sacrificial animal was separated from the body to prepare for the sacrifice.
 No human was supposed to drink the blood that represented life.
-The priests poured the blood of the sacrificial animal at the altar in the Temple as an offering to God.
+The priests poured the blood of the sacrificial animal on the altar in the Temple as an offering to God.
 At the institution of the Holy Eucharist, Jesus also considered his body and blood separate.
-He blessed the bread representing his body and blood representing his life and gave both to his disciples to consume.
+He blessed the bread representing his body and wine representing the blood of his life and gave both to his disciples to consume.

 This cup is the new covenant in my blood

 Jesus asked his apostles to drink his “blood” of the new covenant.
 The Jews could not drink any blood because it represented the life of the person or animal.
-Unlike Moses sprinkling the people with the animal blood (Ex 24:6), Jesus was giving his own sacramental blood for his believers to drink because his covenant was not external, but internal.
-When a believer drinks the sacramental blood of Jesus, he receives the life of Jesus and unites with his life.
+Unlike Moses sprinkling the people with the animal blood (Ex 24:6) Jesus gives his own sacramental blood for his believers to drink because his covenant is not external, but internal.
+When a believer drinks the sacramental blood of Jesus, he receives the very life of Jesus with which he unites his own life.

-After Jesus blessed the cup, he shed his blood within hours, on the same date according to the Hebrew Calendar.
-Instead of the animal blood poured on the altar of the Temple, Jesus shed his blood, replacing all the past animal sacrifices that could take away only the personal sins.
-Jesus poured out his blood not for him, but for humanity to take away our original sin forever.
-That shedding of blood was completed at the cross when Longinus pierced the heart of Jesus with a lance after his death on the cross (Jn 19:34).
+Within hours of Jesus blessing the cup, he shed his blood on precisely the same date according to the Hebrew Calendar.
+Instead of the animal blood poured on the altar of the Temple, Jesus shed his own blood, replacing all the past animal sacrifices that could take away only personal sins.
+Jesus poured out his blood not for his own sake, but for the sake of all humanity, so as to take the stain of Original Sin off our lives forever!
+That shedding of blood was completed on the cross when Longinus pierced the heart of Jesus with a lance after his death on the cross (Jn 19:34).

 (21) But the hand of the traitor is with me on the table.

-The betrayal of Judas troubled Jesus deeply and testified, “Amen, amen, I say to you, one of you will betray me” (Jn 13:21).
-In John 13:18, Jesus said it is the fulfillment of Psalm 41:10: “Even my trusted friend, who ate my bread, has raised his heel against me.”
+Jesus’ imminent betrayal by Judas troubled Jesus deeply, as he himself testified, “Amen, amen, I say to you, one of you will betray me” (Jn 13:21).
+The spiritual downfall of one of his apostles was bothering Jesus.
+In John 13:18, Jesus said it is the fulfilment of Psalm 41:10: “Even my trusted friend, who ate my bread, has raised his heel against me.”
 The disciples were perplexed by this (Jn 13:22).
 Jesus was aware of who was the traitor and indirectly identified him.

-The revelation of the betrayal of Judas after the institution of the Holy Eucharist is a proof that Judas received the Holy Eucharist and received the ordination to priesthood after he agreed to the Jewish leaders to betray Jesus.
+The revelation of the betrayal by Judas after the institution of the Holy Eucharist is proof that Judas received the Holy Eucharist and also received the ordination to the priesthood after he had agreed to a deal with the Jewish leaders to betray Jesus.

 The End of the Passover Meal on the Cross